Historic Barkerville BC

 Founded in 1862, Barkerville is an exciting destination rich in history and full of life.
 A typical pioneer town with more than 130 heritage buildings for you to discover.
 Some of the buildings can be entered, other you view from the doorway.
 Meet colourful characters from Barkerville’s past, ask them about their “lives” and have some pictures taken.

 Learn about William Baker, the happy-go-lucky Englishman, how he discovered gold on Williams Creek in 1862.

 Listen to the stories of prospectors and their families, the overlanders, the diseases, the Cariboo Trail.
 Meet the entrepreneurs who made Barkerville their home, learn about the tough winters and hardships.
 It’s an amazing story and you will be glad you came.

 The town is built on a grade and the two streets through town are not paved.
 The boardwalks do not all connect.
 Check out the trail up the hill to get a good view of the town.

 Barkerville is located 81 km east of Quesnel on Barkerville Highway 26.
 It is an easy hour’s drive on a good paved road with many sightseeing attractions along the way.
 Gasoline is available in nearby Wells.

 You park the car before entering the site.
-It’s easy to spend two days exploring the place.
-Buy two-day pass if you have time and it will be worth it.
+It’s worth it to spend two days exploring the place.
+Buy a two-day pass if you have time and you won’t regret it.

 What to See and Do